Nestlé: 1901–1989: Mergers

 The end of World War II was the beginning of a dynamic phase for Nestlé.
 Growth accelerated and numerous companies were acquired.
 In 1947 Nestlé merged with Maggi, a manufacturer of seasonings and soups.
-Crosse & Blackwell followed in 1960, as did Findus (1963), Libby's (1971), and Stouffer's (1973).
+Crosse & Blackwell followed in 1960, as did Findus (1963), Libby's (1971), Ursina-Franck (1971), and Stouffer's (1973).
 Diversification came under chairman & CEO Pierre Liotard-Vogt with a shareholding in L'Oreal in 1974 and the acquisition of Alcon Laboratories Inc. in 1977 for $280 million.

 In the 1980s, Nestlé's improved bottom line allowed the company to launch further acquisitions.
 Carnation was acquired for US$3 billion in 1984 and brought the evaporated milk brand, as well as Coffee-Mate and Friskies, to Nestlé.
 In 1986, the company founded Nestlé Nespresso S.A.
 The British confectionery company Rowntree Mackintosh was acquired in 1988 for $4.5 billion, which brought brands such as Kit Kat, Rolo, Smarties, and Aero.

 1990–2011: International growth

-The first half of the 1990s proved to be favourable for Nestlé.
-Trade barriers crumbled, and world markets developed into more or less integrated trading areas.
-Since 1996, there have been various acquisitions, including San Pellegrino (1997), D'Onofrio (1997), Spillers Petfoods (1998), and Ralston Purina (2002).
-There were two major acquisitions in North America, both in 2002– in June, Nestlé merged its US ice cream business into Dreyer's, and in August, a acquisition was announced of Chef America, the creator of Hot Pockets.
-In the same time-frame, Nestlé entered in a joint bid with Cadbury and came close to purchasing the American company Hershey's, one of its fiercest confectionery competitors, but the deal eventually fell through.
+The first half of the 1990s was a period of expansion for Nestlé.
+Trade barriers were reduced, and world markets developed into more or less integrated trading areas.
+Late 1990s acquisitions included San Pellegrino (1997), D'Onofrio (1997), and Spillers Petfoods (1998).
 In 1999, Nestlé sold the Findus brand to the Swedish firm EQT AB.

+In the early 2000s, acquisitions in North America included Ralston Purina (2002), Dreyer's ice cream, and a acquisition of Chef America, the creator of Hot Pockets.
+In this period, Nestlé entered in a joint bid with Cadbury and came close to purchasing the American company Hershey's, one of its major confectionery competitors, but the deal eventually fell through.